 Import the project into IDE as described in the documentation and wait for Gradle synchronization and project indexing process to complete.
 The CUBA project tree should appear in the Project tool window.

 Creating the data model

 Let's create a data model and a graphic interface for our simple CUBA-based application for customers and orders management.
-The Order entity should have a many-to-one relationship to Customer.
+In our data model, the Order entity should have a many-to-one relationship to Customer.

 Creating the UI

 Now let’s create the user interface for the application.
-CUBA CLI can generate the standard CRUD screens using the two predefined screen templates: browser screen and editor screen.
-The browser is a screen for viewing all records from a database, it includes data filter and supports paging by default.
+CUBA CLI can generate the standard CRUD screens using the predefined screen templates.
+For example, the browser is a screen for viewing all records from a database, it includes data filter and supports paging by default.
 The editor is a screen for viewing or editing an individual record.

 Enhancing the data model

 Let’s create the Order entity.
 Feel free to use TAB auto-completion in CLI.
 Add the following attributes: date - the order date, amount - the order amount of BigDecimal type, and customer - the many-to-one reference to the Customer entity.
 Don't forget to create getters and setters and define the messages.

 Now let's add two more entities: OrderLine and Product, so the Order will contain a set of order lines which refer to some product.
 Furthermore, we will implement the order amount calculation based on the quantity and price of the selected products.

 So, we create the Product entity and define its attributes: name which is a String and price which is a BigDecimal.
 Select name as the Product's name pattern.